irihojeff/TeckRiseTraining/README.md

 To open the project:

-- Double-click `index.html` to open it in your default web browser **or**
+- Double-click `index.html` to open it in your default web browser
+**or**
 - Right-click on `index.html` → **Open With** → Choose your browser

 ---

 ## ✨ Features

 - Header with logo and navigation menu
 - Banner image section
 - Informative section about AUCA
 - IT Faculty overview with department list
 - Student marks calculator form
 - Announcement section with professional course offerings
 - Clean and styled layout using CSS and background images

 ---

 ## 📌 Note

-- All image files must be present in the same directory as `index.html` unless paths are updated accordingly.
+- All image files must be present in the same directory as `index.html` unless the paths are updated.
-- The form section includes buttons for `TOTAL`, `AVERAGE`, and `GRADE` but the JavaScript functions (`total()`, `average()`, `grade()`) are not yet implemented.
+- The form includes buttons for `TOTAL`, `AVERAGE`, and `GRADE`, but the JavaScript functions (`total()`, `average()`, `grade()`) are **not yet implemented**.

 ---

 ## 🛠 Future Improvements

-- Add JavaScript functionality for student mark calculation
+- Add JavaScript functionality for the student mark calculator
 - Improve mobile responsiveness
-- Deploy on GitHub Pages or Netlify for live demo
+- Deploy the project using GitHub Pages or Netlify

 ---